Admissions Information

 4+ Entry (Reception)

 • Children are invited to school in small groups for an assessment session lasting approximately 40 minutes.
-Parents are invited to stay on the school site throughout.

 • Assessment criteria are based on the Early Learning Goals of the Early Years Foundation Stage; teachers must be satisfied that children will be able to flourish alongside the children already in our Nursery classes.